Best Foods for Fighting Asthma (Cont'd)

 Sweet potatoes are one of the oldest vegetables known to man.
 They are also one of the most nutritious vegetables and an excellent addition to your diet if you suffer from asthma.
 Sweet potatoes are one of the foods that are least likely to cause allergic reactions, which is great news since asthma is often linked to allergies.
 What's more, sweet potatoes contain plenty of vitamin C and potassium as well as unique root proteins which, according to preliminary studies, may have significant antioxidant properties.
 The pink, orange, and yellow varieties are also one of the most concentrated food sources of beta-carotene (the more intense the color, the more beta-carotene).

 Ginger, one of the oldest spices in the world, is well known for its cold treating powers, but it may also help prevent and alleviate asthma symptoms.
 Its asthma fighting properties are thought to be attributable to gingerols, strong anti-inflammatory substances that also give ginger its distinctive flavor.
 Fresh ginger, which is said to be the most effective form of ginger, is available year round in the produce section of your local supermarket.
+For ideas on how to use fresh ginger, check out these ginger root cooking tips.

 Tomatoes possess many extraordinary properties that make them an attractive functional food for preventing asthma and alleviating asthma symptoms.
 Their most notable quality: they provide lycopene.
 In one study with 32 asthmatic adults, those who were given tomato extract rich in lycopene had a lower rate of lung inflammation than those who received a placebo.